Back to Blog

 Driver behavior, delivery time, food temperature on arrival, customer expectations vs. reality, platform merging multiple orders

-Packaging Is Your New Secret Weapon
+Why Is Packaging Your New Secret Weapon?

 The number one driver of negative delivery reviews is food arriving cold, soggy, or damaged.
 Invest in delivery-specific packaging and you solve 60% of your rating problems before they happen: